IBM/protect-webapp-using-runtime-container-security/README.md

    The Cross Site Request Forgery(CSRF) exploits APIs that perform sensitive operations like a password change or account deletion.
+   The `DVWA` application thats deployed exposes an API for password change: http://[public-ip-of-cluster]:32425/vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change
+    >Note: `public-ip-of-cluster` is Public IP of the cluster that you noted earlier.

-   The `DVWA` application thats deployed exposes an API for password change: http://[public-ip-of-cluster]:32425/vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change In a valid authenticated session, this API can be invoked to change the password of the user.
+   In a valid authenticated session, this API can be invoked to change the password of the user.
 This can be exploited by attackers.

    Let us set up a policy that detects an invocation to this API.